 This question was posed to us recently by a prospective client looking for hands insurance.
 The short answer: yes, you can insure your hands.
-Unless you are a rock star, movie star, or an athlete, there is an easier way to insure your hands without directly insuring them through Lloyds of London (whom we do work with).
+Unless you are a rock star, movie star, or an athlete, there is an easier way to insure your hands without directly insuring them through Lloyds of London.
 In this article, we discuss hands insurance, why your hands are important, and more specifically, disability insurance.

 Your Hands: A Major Financial Asset

 Take a look at your hands.
 What do you see?
 Ok, so you need to trim the fingernails, apply some lotion, and put a band-aid on that cut.
 What do you really see?
 Next to your brain, we see the means to your achieving financial independence.
 Think about it.
 You can’t find a profession where you don’t use your hands.
 If you are a dentist or surgeon, you use your hands.

 Are you a chef?
 You use your hands.

 If you are an electrician, plumber, carpenter, or some other tradesperson, you definitely use your hands.

 The professions go on and on.
 (I used my hands to type this article.)
 We use our hands for everything, and we take them for granted.
 What if you no longer had use of your hands?
 Or fingers?
 Or wrists?
 It would be very difficult for most of us to continue to work.

 You can insure your hands.
 Insuring a body part can be an expensive proposition (you may have heard that Lloyds of London insures body parts) on its own.
 Moreover, it is very limited coverage.
 What if you injure your wrist?
 Your wrist is important, right?
 Of your shoulder?
 Or, if you are diagnosed with a health condition that prevents you from working?